gskinner/AS3Libs/README.txt

 ﻿A collection of AS3 libraries and sketches I have built over the years.
 At present, many of the folders are empty, as I am in the process of retesting and cleaning up the different items as I add them.

+All class files are released under MIT.
+Other assets are copyright their respective copyright holders.

 Here is a list of the libraries you will find here:

 ** ColorMatrix **